Anushacheera/Anushacheera/README.md

 ## 🧑‍💻 About Me

 💡 Passionate about **WEB DEVELOPER** and writing clean code.
-🎓 CSE Undergrad @ St.Mary's group of institutions (2022–2026).
+🎓 CSE Undergrad @ St.Mary's group of institutions hyderabad (2022–2026).
 🔭 Currently working on ** focused on data structure and algorithm**.

 ---